 Type of qualification Description Awarded to Awarded by Criteria for renewal Example License Authorization for a specialized laborer to perform assigned tasks.
 Maintenance laborers.
 An authority.
 Laborer experience: number of hours and tasks that are spent in specialized labor or number of aircraft worked on per year.
 B1: mechanic, B2: electric, C: certifying staff.
-Qualification Authorization for a specialized laborer to perform assigned tasks for a specific aircraft.
-Maintenance laborers.
-Manufacturer or authorized training center.
-Laborer experience: Number of hours and tasks spent working on a specific aircraft.
-Training criteria: A set of training courses that the laborer has both attended and passed.
-B1-A320, B1-A340, B2-A340, B2-A380.
-Certificate Certification for a globally recognized skill set.
-All types of laborers.
-Internal or external training center.
-Training criteria: A set of training courses that the laborer has both attended and passed.
-Safety certificate.

-Table 22.
-Qualification types
+Table 24.
+Qualification types (continued)